Tooth Pain? We’re Here to Help

 • Your tooth becomes increasingly sensitive to hot or cold.

-• You develop a fever or feel unusually tired, which could be a sign of systemic involvement.
+• You develop a fever or feel unusually tired, which could indicate systemic involvement.

 Tooth pain that is sharp, persistent, or worsening over time is often a sign that something more serious is going on.
-While mild discomfort from temperature sensitivity or pressure may not require immediate attention, certain symptoms suggest the need for a dental assessment.
+While mild discomfort from temperature sensitivity or pressure may not require immediate attention, certain symptoms indicate it would be appropriate to seek dental advice.

 Here are signs that your tooth pain may indicate an underlying problem: